Riddhish Herbals

 Traditional Ayurvedic Importance

-Few herbs carry the standing that Shunthi does in classical literature.
-The Bhavaprakasha Nighantu (Haritakyadi Varga) describes dry ginger's pungent taste (katu rasa), hot potency (ushna virya) and sweet post-digestive effect (madhura vipaka), alongside its Deepana and Pachana qualities — the kindling of digestive fire and support of comfortable digestion.
-Tradition honours it as Mahaushadha, the great medicine, and Vishvabheshaja, "the universal remedy."
-A coarse decoction of dry ginger is one of the oldest and simplest preparations in the Ayurvedic household, valued for balancing Kapha and Vata and for supporting seasonal wellbeing.
+Few herbs carry the standing that Shunthi holds in classical literature.
+The Bhavaprakasha Nighantu (Haritakyadi Varga) describes dry ginger's pungent taste (Katu Rasa), hot potency (Ushna Virya) and sweet post-digestive effect (Madhura Vipaka), alongside its Deepana and Pachana qualities — the kindling of digestive fire and support of comfortable digestion.
+Tradition honours it as Mahaushadha, the great medicine, and Vishvabheshaja, the universal remedy.

 Key Features

-• Warming by nature — ushna virya (hot potency), traditionally valued for Kapha and Vata balance.
+- Warming by nature: Ushna Virya (hot potency), traditionally valued for Kapha and Vata balance.

-• Generous 100g pack — a good quantity for regular brewing.
+- Generous 100g pack: a good quantity for regular brewing.

-• Quality-certified facility — manufactured for Riddhish Herbals in a GMP-, ISO 9001:2015- and HACCP-certified facility (Mfg.
+- Quality-certified facility: manufactured for Riddhish Herbals in a GMP-, ISO 9001:2015- and HACCP-certified facility (our contract-manufacturing partner, Mfg.
 Lic.
 GA/1762).

 Ingredients

-Ingredient (Sanskrit / Botanical) Plant Part Form Quantity
+| Ingredient (Sanskrit / Botanical) | Plant Part | Form | Quantity |

-Shunthi (Zingiber officinale) Dried rhizome Coarse cut (yavkut) 100%
+| Shunthi (Zingiber officinale) | Dried rhizome | Coarse cut (Yavkut) | 100% |

 How to Use

 As directed by your Ayurvedic physician.
 To brew a decoction, simmer about ½ to 1 teaspoon of Sunth Yavkut in 1.5 cups of water until it reduces to roughly one cup, then strain and sip warm.
 For ginger tea, add a small quantity while boiling your tea and strain as usual.
+Anupan (vehicle): warm water is the everyday choice; a little honey, added after the decoction has cooled slightly, makes a warming morning drink.

 Who Can Use It